lehaBay/php-di/README.md

 # PHP Dependency Injector

-Simple and fast Dependency Injector.
-It supports autowire and autoloading (can automatically load classes that are not defined in configuration)
+**Simple** and **fast** Dependency Injector.
+It supports autowire and autoloading.

-The main job of Dependency Injector is to Inject Dependencies (whoa!) not to configure every single class(service).
+The main job of Dependency Injector is to Inject Dependencies (whoa!) not to configure every single class-service.

-Really, that can be very annoying to add every new class to to the configuration and that's where **autoloading** come.
+To reduce configuration here it comes, **autoloading**

-If you have class with constructor that have **proper typehints** for all required parameters **then no configuration needed**, just go get this class by it's full name from the DependencyInjector.
-Just make sure autoloading is on(which is by default).
+Just go get class by it's **full name** from the DependencyInjector.

-This method has very **small performance overhead** (same as using autowire)
+Make sure autoloading is on (which is by default) and constructor has proper typehints(see example below)

-Of course if some configuration needed it can be done
+Of course if some configuration needed it can be done.

 # Easy to install with **composer**